 If you work a flexible schedule or from home, the world is your oyster and this oyster lets you match your home to your desired lifestyle.
 You may want a bigger property and house, so searching outside the city will be beneficial.

 If the market doesn’t appreciate at the rate you expect, start asking about the rental market is in your desired area.
 Should something arise and you need to move, there’s peace of mind knowing that your property can easily rent, minimizing the risk of your next play.

 Growing families tend to covet acreage and privacy over other factors.
 Wide open spaces sound great until your kids never stop asking for lots of rides over to friends houses.
 All of a sudden, a suburban neighbourhood like Craigburn/Montebello, Clayton Park, or Bedford offers the perfect balance of privacy and proximity.

 Water, electricity, and heating/cooling costs will fluctuate with usage and the size and style of your home.
 This is the same for repairs, including roofing, appliances, floors, along with many other necessities and accoutrements.
-To avoid leaving this cost to your imagination, I typically find average annual bills for oil heated homes roughly between $3000 and$4000, while electricity and water will fall in the $1000 to $2000 ranged (combined).
-These are only estimates I quote to illustrate a potential range for consideration.
+To avoid leaving this cost to your imagination, I typically find average annual bills for oil-heated homes roughly between $3000 and$4000, while electricity and water will fall in the $1000 to $2000 ranged (combined).
+These are only estimated I quote to illustrate a potential range for consideration.

 |7||HST on Services||338|

 |8||Prepaids (utilities, tax)||1,000|